gregriff/ducky/README.md

-# gpt-cli-go
+# ducky

-Gpt-cli-go aims to provide the most ergonomic LLM chat interface for developers.
-With a minimal UX inspired by text messaging apps, gpt-cli-go lets you access most powerful LLMs from within the terminal.
+ducky aims to provide the most ergonomic LLM chat interface for developers.
+With a minimal UX inspired by text messaging apps, ducky lets you access most powerful LLMs from within the terminal.

 ### Installation
 1. Install Go
-2. `go install github.com/gregriff/gpt-cli-go@latest`
+2. `go install github.com/gregriff/ducky@latest`

 ### Configuration
-Copy `gpt-cli-go.toml` into `$XDG_CONFIG_HOME/gpt-cli-go/gpt-cli-go.toml` and insert your configuration.
+Copy `ducky.toml` into `$XDG_CONFIG_HOME/ducky/ducky.toml` and insert your configuration.

 ### Usage
-`gpt-cli-go run [model name]`
+`ducky run [model name]`
-> Run `gpt-cli-go --help` to see all flags and options
+> Run `ducky --help` to see all flags and options

 ### Features
 - Markdown rendering of responses (can customize colors and more)